moskinson/grails-plugin-google-analytics/README.md

 ## Version History
 * **2.2.0**
     * Support for a list of Web property ID in the Config.groovy
-    * Support for set up the Web property ID in the tag(Always a Web Property ID must be configure in the Config.groovy)
+    * Support for set up the Web property ID in the tag(Always a Web Property ID must be configured in the Config.groovy)
     * Delete support for load tracking code when JqueryDom is ready
     * Delete support for add custom var when JqueryDom is ready